JohN100x1/IsekaiMod/README.md

 | 18    | 30  | 30  | 24  | 24  | 24  | 24  | 24  | 18  | 6   |
 | 19    | 30  | 30  | 24  | 24  | 24  | 24  | 24  | 24  | 12  |
 | 20    | 30  | 30  | 24  | 24  | 24  | 24  | 24  | 24  | 20  |

+## Mod Support
+This mod has support for the following mods.
+### MysticalMayhem
+If you have the `MysticalMayhem` mod, the `Isekai Protagonist` will have the 9th level `Meteor Swarm` spell added to its spellbook.

 ## Credits
 Alot of the code was repurposed from the following repositories:
 - https://github.com/Vek17/TabletopTweaks-Base